marisolpalmero/draft-belm-green-framework/draft-belmq-green-framework.md

 # Use Case Implementation Requirements: Device vs. Controller Centric

 This section analyzes the {{GreenUseCases}} to identify which capabilities require device-level implementation versus controller orchestration.
-This guides vendors on device feature priorities and operators on controller capabilities needed for effective energy management.
+This guides implementers on device feature priorities and operators on controller capabilities needed for effective energy management.

 The framework distinguishes between two orthogonal concepts: